 - Form I-131, Application for Travel Document

 - Form I-693, Report of Medical Examination and Vaccination Record

 Not every adjustment of status application includes all of the forms listed above.
 This example is for the immediate relative spouse of a U.S. citizen filing a concurrent immigrant petition.

 If you have multiple family members filing applications together, be cautious about combining them.
 USCIS will process them separately anyway.
-If your papers get disorganized or a fastener breaks, it could delay all of the applications.
+If the cases are not clearly separated upon arrival at USCIS, the disorganization could create a delay for each.
 What’s more, USCIS is notorious for losing items.
 If you are sending more than one case in an envelope, clearly separate the cases by rubber band or fasteners.